percona/pmm/docs/using/query-analytics.md

 **Tool-tips**

-- For the *Query* dimension, hovering over the information icon {{icon.infocircle}} reveals the query ID and its example.
+- For the *Query* dimension, hovering over the information icon <i class="fa fa-info-circle"></i> reveals the query ID and its example.
 - Hovering on a column header reveals an informative tool-tip for that column.
 - Hovering on the main metric sparkline highlights the data point and a tooltip shows the data value under the cursor.